bojangabric/library/README.md

 # Library
 ![Library_screenshot](library.gif)

-Website made for a school project.
-Its created to act as a template for a bookstore, although it can easily be modified to fit any type of online store.
+Website created to act as a template for a bookstore, although it can easily be modified to fit any type of online store.

 # Tech/Frameworks used
 - Laravel